randspy/play-clj-checkers/README.md

 ## Introduction

-A play-clj game in which ... well, that part is up to you.
+A game of checkers.
+The goal is a game where a computer player can beat me.

 ## Contents

-* `android/src` Android-specific code
 * `desktop/resources` Images, audio, and other files
 * `desktop/src` Desktop-specific code
 * `desktop/src-common` Cross-platform game code
-* `ios/src` iOS-specific code

 ## Building